JuSquare/ODA_Dataset/calibration/dvs/Readme.md

 # DVS240 event-based camera calibration

+The calibration parameters and distortion maps are contained in `calib.mat` within the following variables: `params`, `gridX` and `gridY` respectively.
+The distortion maps are also available in the `calibDVS240.h` file.

+---

+**Steps to reproduce the calibration**

 To complete the calibration of your DVS, first determine its ID by running `dmesg` after plugging in the camera.
 For this tutorial, the camera used is the DAVIS MONO (DVS) 0216, which will therefore display:

     [21340.984721] usb 2-1: new SuperSpeed Gen 1 USB device number 3 using xhci_hcd